KU Presents! Family Series will Present “Sugar Skull” To Honor the Day of the Dead

 So Keith set about creating a family show built for the performing arts center circuit, for family and bus-in school shows.
 “I thought people may not know exactly what Day of the Dead is, but it’s a hook for audiences because they are familiar with the striking images,” she said.

 She invited a friend and colleague, Gregory Jafari Van Acker to write the script, and MBM’s former musical director, Sinuhe Padilla, to create the musical arrangements and orchestrations of traditional songs.
-They began workshopping the play in November 2017, just as “Coco” was being released.
+They began working on the play in November 2017, around the same time that “Coco” was released.

 The story focuses on 12-year-old Vita Flores, a first-generation Mexican American girl who is disconnected from her parents’ culture.
 When she wants to celebrate Halloween like her friends, her mother insists on celebrating the Day of the Dead.